jackmpcollins/magentic/docs/vision.md

     Anthropic models currently do not support supplying an image as a url, just bytes.

-For more information visit the [OpenAI Vision API documentation](https://platform.openai.com/docs/guides/vision) or the [Anthropic Vision API documentation](https://docs.anthropic.com/en/docs/build-with-claude/vision#example-multiple-images).
+For more information visit the [OpenAI Vision API documentation](https://platform.openai.com/docs/guides/vision) or the [Anthropic Vision API documentation](https://docs.anthropic.com/en/docs/build-with-claude/vision).

+Document inputs can also be provided using the `DocumentBytes` object.
+This is currently only supported by some Anthropic models.
+See the [Anthropic PDF Support documentation](https://docs.anthropic.com/en/docs/build-with-claude/pdf-support) for more information.

 !!! warning "UserImageMessage Deprecation"